styler00dollar/CenDetect/README.md

 http://localhost:5000/

 # you can turn it off again with
-# since it does save automatically, you can resume at any point again
 docker-compose down
+# it does save automatically, you can resume at any point again
 ```

 If you want to merge data with mine, I am `sudo rm -rf / --no-preserve-root#8353` in discord.